Violence restraining orders are required to prevent contact or interaction between the applicant and the offender.

 Responding to a VRO

-If a violence restraining order has been obtained against you, we can help you to determine whether it is worth disputing and, if so, collecting any evidence that may aid in having the order dismissed, and preparing you to appear in court and object the order.
+If a violence restraining order has been obtained against you, we can help you to determine whether it is worth disputing.
+If it is, we will work to have the order dismissed by helping collect any evidence.
+In addition, we will also help prepare you to appear in court and object the order.

 We appreciate that matters involving the need for a violence restraining order can be very sensitive, as well as upsetting and stressful.
-Hence, our goal is to work closely with our clients to ensure that they feel safe and secure throughout the process involved in obtaining or defending a violence restraining order.
+Our goal is to work closely with our clients to ensure that they feel safe and secure throughout the process.

-We are also able to assist clients in negotiating agreements that may avoid the necessity for litigation of such matter, and where negotiated agreements are not possible – or in some cases, not appropriate – we can also aid with court representation at any stage of the violence restraining order process.
+In order to avoid litigation we can assist clients in negotiating agreements.
+However, where negotiated agreements are not possible – or not appropriate – we provide court representation at any stage of the violence restraining order process.